 The Fault Log is a record of the last 24 faults that can be reviewed by a service tech.

-GFCI Test
+Use the Up and Down buttons to view each of the Faults.
+When Priming Mode shows in the Fault Log, it is not a fault.
+Rather, it is used to keep track of spa restarts.

-(Feature not available on CE rated systems.)
+GFCI Test (Feature not available on CE rated systems.)